FAIRplus/the-fair-cookbook/content/recipes/findability/findingCompounds.md

 # Finding FAIR Experimental Datasets for Chemical Compounds
- "Using Wikidata to find experimental data related chemical compounds in a FAIR dataset"
+ "Using Wikidata to find experimental data related chemical compounds in a FAIR dataset."

  ````{panels_fairplus}